 What are some therapeutic methods?

-- Water exercise.
-Warm water helps relieve pain and relax muscles.
+- Aquatic exercise: Warm water helps relieve pain and relax muscles.
 Swimming is not necessary, as water exercises may be done while standing in shoulder-high water.
 Support by the water decreases body weight applied to the joints of the spine, legs, and feet.
 Water support of the arms and legs also helps joints move through range of motion exercises more easily.

-- Joint protection techniques — There are ways to reduce the stress on joints affected by arthritis while participating in daily activities.
-Some of these ways include:
+- Joint protection techniques.
+You can reduce the stress on joints affected by arthritis while participating in daily activities.
+Some ways to do this:

 - Control your weight to avoid putting extra stress on weight-bearing joints such as your back, hips, knees, and feet.